-The p4 dbschema command reports information about the database structure in which the Perforce versioning service stores metadata.
+The p4 dbschema command reports information about the database structure in which the Helix Core Server stores metadata.

 By default, all current tables are reported.
-To restrict output to a specified table, use the name of the corresponding db. tablename file in the Helix Core server root.
+To restrict output to a specified table, use the name of the corresponding db. tablename file in the Helix Server root.